Property tax revenues

 The 2015 budgeted federal revenue is $171.4 million or 9.4 percent of all county revenues and represents a decrease of 3.5 percent or $6.2 million from the 2014 adjusted budget.
 Of the $171.4 million in anticipated federal revenue, $147.9 million or 86.3 percent stems from the Human Services program.

 The revenues from the State of Minnesota are budgeted at $256.8 million, or 14.1 percent of all county revenues, which excludes health maintenance organization fees from state sources.

 In general, state monies are used to fund activities and services for the following:

-- Human service programs, financial assistance along with training and employment programs ($61.9 million)
+- Human service programs like community health, financial assistance, along with training and employment programs ($65.8 million)

-- Health service programs and intergovernmental transfers between the county, Hennepin County Medical Center, and Department of Human Service ($18.6 million)
+- Intergovernmental transfers between the county, Hennepin County Medical Center, and Department of Human Service ($19.4 million)

 Typically, state funding is based on criteria such as caseloads, statewide funding formulas, approved plans, and particular service requirements.

 User fees are established charges borne by those individuals that utilize specific government services and activities.
 This source of revenue provides an equitable, proportional method to fund governmental services without charging the general population.

 In 2015, the total revenues generated from fees charged for services are estimated at $316.9 million, represent 17.4 percent of the total county revenue budget.